IUS-CS/iForgot/README.md

 Use
 ---

-The website's homepage displays the calandar for the user currently logged in with the selected date's tasks to the right side of the calandar.
-Clicking add at the bottom of the page will display a prompt to fill in information on the new task.
-Clicking remove will remove the selected task from the date.
-Selecting a different date on the calandar will replace tasks displayed at the right with the set of tasks for the newly selected date.
+The website's homepage displays the calandar for the user currently logged in with the selected date's tasks below the calandar.
+The user will input a task into the add field.
+Clicking add next to the field will fill in information on the new task and put the task into the to-do field.
+The edit field will allow one to modify the task.
+Clicking delete will remove the selected task from the date.
+The checkbox will automatically put the task into completed and score the text out.

 Maintainers
 -----------